jmadden/twilio-sms-for-google-sheets/README.md

     ![Sheet Properties Example](/assets/images/SheetProperties.png)

 8. Finally our last piece of configuration is to set a Trigger on your spreadsheet's code.
 This Trigger will tell your code when to run.
 Click "Edit", then "Current project's triggers" and a small window will open so you can confingure a time based Trigger.
-Following is an example image of a Trigger:
+Following is an example image of a Trigger configuration:

     ![Script Trigger](/assets/images/trigger.png)

+    Make sure you set "Run" to the `runApp` function, then configure the times to the settings of your choice.

+ ## So, how does this all work?
+In your spreadsheet use the "When" column to designate dates and times of when you would like a message to be sent.
+When your Trigger runs it will activate the code in our `app.gs` script.
+The code will look at the current time of day in the timezone you set in your spreadsheet.
+It will compare the current time of day with the date and time in the "When" column.
+If the value of the "When" column is in the past, or equal to the current time then the message will be sent.
+Adjust the timing of your trigger to coincide with the frequency of the date and times in the "When" column.